Containers and limits

 - where to buy tags (stickers) for putting out extra garbage

-Do you live in garbage collection zone 1?
-You should now be using the new carts with locking lids and wheels that we delivered in late February for your garbage and organics (food scraps and yard trimmings).
+Do you live in garbage collection zone 1 or 2?
+You should now be using the new carts with locking lids for your garbage and organics (food scraps and yard trimmings).
 There is no change to your other recycling containers.
 Get complete details

 These are the containers you can use to put out your food scraps and yard trimmings

-For collection zone 1 (new organics cart with locking lid)
+For collection zones 1-3 (new organics cart with locking lid)

-As of March 1, 2017, new garbage and organics carts with locking lids and wheels have been delivered to all homes in collection zone 1.
-You must now use your new cart for organics (food scraps and yard trimmings).
+New garbage and organics carts with locking lids and wheels have been delivered to all homes in collection zones 1 and 2, and will be in zone 3 by July 25, 2017.
+You must use your new cart for organics (food scraps and yard trimmings) as soon as you get it.

 Later in 2017, we will be delivering the new garbage and organics carts with locking lids and wheels to the remaining collection zones.
 Until your new carts are delivered, here are the containers you can use to set out your organics (food scraps and yard trimmings).